openspace42/aenigma/README.md

 ## Non-features

-* Keeps backwards compatibility with legacy XMPP clients and [most importantly] servers by using a not very restrictive ciphersuite, but you can enable the latest ciphers suggested by cipherli.st [although not recommended] by uncommenting one line in the config file
+* Keeps backwards compatibility with legacy XMPP servers by using a not very restrictive ciphersuite for s2s [aka server to server] connections, but you can enable the latest ciphers suggested by cipherli.st [although not recommended] by changing two lines in the config file.

 ## Install on Debian 8 / Ubuntu 16